-u controller with a master valve.
-Master Valve- Able to shut down zones or systems due to unscheduled flow conditions, main line brakes, or increased flows due to broken sprinkler heads.
-Rain Sensor- Shut off controller due to rain.
-Remote Hand Controller- Very useful tool to assist with sprinkler head and maintenance inspections.
-Central Control Irrigation Controller with ET incorporated data (only when maintenance is properly trained and can support this technically advanced and beneficial system).
+- □ Flow Sensor- Capable of monitoring how much water is being used and communicating this to a controller with a master valve. - Master Valve- Able to shut down zones or systems due to unscheduled flow conditions, main line brakes, or increased flows due to broken sprinkler heads. - Gamma Rain Sensor- Shut off controller due to rain. - □ Remote Hand Controller- Very useful tool to assist with sprinkler head and maintenance inspections. - □ Central Control Irrigation Controller with ET incorporated data (only when maintenance is properly trained and can support this technically advanced and beneficial system).

 Perform regular inspections to optimize irrigation equipment.
-It is good practice to perform in-deptinate in spections of irrigation systems after annual activation in the spring, and bring systems up to specified operating conditions.
-Components to consider include: Water Valves: (1) Adjusted for proper flow and operation and (2) To ensure proper shutdown of valves.
-Sprinkler Heads: (1) Adjusted properly and (2) Cleaned to remove debris that might cause blockage or buildup.
-Sensors: (1) Adjusted properly and (2) Calibrated according to specifications. f and v when irrigation water runs onto hardscape such as sidewalks, streets, or driveways, immediately shut off irrigation systems and adjust.
+It is good practice to perform in-depth inspections of irrigation systems after annual activation in the spring, and bring systems up to specified operating conditions.
+Components to consider include:

+Water Valves: (1) Adjusted for proper flow and operation and (2) To ensure proper shutdown of valves.

+- □ Sprinkler Heads: (1) Adjusted properly and (2) Cleaned to remove debris that might cause blockage or buildup. - Sensors: (1) Adjusted properly and (2) Calibrated according to specifications.

+If and when irrigation water runs onto hardscape such as sidewalks, streets, or driveways, immediately shut off irrigation systems and adjust.
 Look for signs of leakage, such as overgrown or particularly green turf areas, soggy areas around spray heads and aboveground hoses, jammed spray heads and torn hoses.